sylvainjule/kirby-imageradio/README.md

       (...)
 ```

-Images are not displayed when the panel switches to its mobile view.
+By default, images are not displayed when the panel switches to its mobile view.
 If you want to override this, set :
 ```yaml
     mobile: true
 ```